ppetit/fuel-plugin-lma-collector/doc/user/source/metrics/elasticsearch.rst

 * ``elasticsearch_cluster_active_primary_shards``, the number of active primary shards.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_cluster_active_shards``, the number of active shards.

-  Dimensions:

-  - environment_label, the environment name the metric was collected from.

 * ``elasticsearch_cluster_health``, the health status of the Elasticsearch cluster as reported by Elasticsearch itself where: